 |Bradley 6-rack||CHECK PRICE|

 |Royal Gourmet||CHECK PRICE|

 Our Top Picks:

 Suited for beginners and seasoned grillers alike, the Masterbuilt digital electric smoker comes with power packed features that takes your grilling game to a whole new level.
-This electric smoker is powered by Bluetooth Smart Technology supported by a 40 inch digital electric smoker monitor and built-in meat probe thermometer.
+This smoker is powered by Bluetooth Smart Technology supported by a 40 inch monitor with digital controls and built-in meat probe thermometer.

 |Digital convenience in controlling temperature||Warranty is lesser than other brands (comes in a 1 year warranty)|